Right before a Mettet Superbiker timed practice session, Marc Schmidt spontaneously offers a great portrait.

 In 2015, Marc Schmidt also won the Superbiker in Mettet, the biggest worldwide event in Supermoto, beating Romain Febvre and Thomas Chareyre!
 This is where this shot was taken.
 It was one of my first encounters with him.
 He was clearly feeling confident and I liked how relaxed he looked about it.
 On the Saturday afternoon, riders were getting ready in pregrid, and I was getting ready to shoot the session with a nice, late-afternoon Belgian sunlight.

 As I was taking pictures of riders getting from the pre-grid onto the track, Marc spontaneously took this pose, and it is one of my favorite shots of the weekend.
 At the time, we did not know of course that he would win the next day.
 Marc hiding part of his plate to make up a 1 plate took me by surprise, and I was so happy I had the correct settings to capture this in less than a second.
 Even more than a year later, I really find this picture very powerful.

-You can find a gallery of this event by clicking here (text currently in French, translation coming up).
+You can find a gallery of this event by clicking here (text currently in French).